AI-Driven Climate-Smart Beekeeping for Women (AID-CSB)

 Goals

-To support biodiversity and enable improved hive management among women by leveraging traditional knowledge and technical assistance to become more productive beekeepers, using a gender-sensitive, participatory and inclusive app development process.
+To support biodiversity and enable improved hive management among women by leveraging traditional knowledge and technical assistance to become more productive beekeepers, using a gender-sensitive, participatory, and inclusive app development process.

 Objectives